1 killed, 5 others injured in crash on Indy's south side - NewsBreak

 Correction: A previous version of this article stated a Triton Central High School student died in a crash Saturday at U.S. 31 and Edgewood Avenue.
 The student died in a separate crash.
 WRTV regrets the error.

-INDIANAPOLIS — One person was killed and five other people were injured in a crash Saturday involving four vehicles in the city's south side, police say.
+INDIANAPOLIS — A man was killed and five other people were injured in a crash Saturday involving four vehicles in the city's south side, police say.

-Police believe a person who struck a Jeep in which the student was a passenger was driving intoxicated.
+Police believe a person who struck a Jeep in which the victim was a passenger was driving intoxicated.
 That driver was still recovering at a local hospital Monday.

 The crash also resulted in the following injuries, according to Burris: